arsalankh86/NodeJsChatbox/README.md

 # NodeJsChatbox

-This is web based nodejs, expressjs and socket.io chat application.
+This is web based nodejs, expressjs and socket.io chat box.

 Execute npm install and npm start